Fill out and submit to NEA-GO the NEA Grant Application Form and Upload Items

 For video/audio/digital image/website/document work samples:

-- Date work completed.
+- Date of work/activity.

 If new information that significantly affects your application (including changes in artists or confirmed funding commitments) becomes available after your application is submitted, please send that information immediately to the specialist for the field/discipline of your project.
 Include your organization's name and application number on any such submission.